adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module05.md

 1. Go to Azure Data Factory studio and create a new **Data Flow** with the name **SCD2**, activate the **Data flow debug** if it is not already the case.
 <kbd> <img src="../images/module05/create-data-flow-scd2.png"/> </kbd>

-Add 2 sources: one for our incoming new data from the source table and one for our existing data from the target table in Azure SQL DB.
+	Add 2 sources: one for our incoming new data from the source table and one for our existing data from the target table in Azure SQL DB (for referencing/lookup).
 <kbd> <img src="../images/module05/set-2-sources-scd2.png"/> </kbd>

 	notice for the existing data as source we used a **Query** input type instead of the default **Table**.
 Reason is that we want to make sure to only take **active** records into consideration during a lookup.
 As we have set the column **[SID_CustomerAdams]** as identity column, we don´t have to include it into the query definition.
-Remember to click the **Import projection** button after type in the following statement into the query field to make it effective (otherwise it uses by default the complete table as in **SELECT * FROM [SalesLT].[DimCustomerAdams_SCD2]**)
+Remember to click the **Import projection** button after type in the following statement into the query field to make it effective (otherwise it will use by default the complete table as in **SELECT * FROM [SalesLT].[DimCustomerAdams_SCD2]**)

 ```SQL
 SELECT [CustomerID]